-The Offering

-Common stock offered by us

-1,818,181 shares of our common stock.

-Over-allotment option

-We have granted the underwriters a 45-day option to purchase up to 272,727 additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.

-Common stock outstanding after this offering

-4,352,178 shares.

-Use of proceeds

-We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$17.7 million, or approximately \$20.5 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently expect to use the net proceeds from this offering as follows:

-- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$5 million to fund further research and development, clinical utility studies and future enhancements of our current test and our planned tests and services; - approximately \$3 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; - approximately \$1 million to satisfy deferred salary obligations; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.
+The Offering Common stock offered by us 1,900,000 shares of our common stock.
+Over-allotment option We have granted the underwriters a 45-day option to purchase up to 285,000 additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.
+Common stock outstanding after this offering 4,522,358 shares.
+Use of proceeds We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$16.7 million, or approximately \$19.3 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently expect to use the net proceeds from this offering as follows: approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; approximately \$5 million to fund further research and development, clinical utility studies and future enhancements of our current test and our planned tests and services; approximately \$3 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; approximately \$1 million to satisfy deferred salary obligations; and the balance for general corporate purposes and to fund ongoing operations and expansion of our business.
 For additional information please refer to the section entitled "Use of Proceeds" on page 46 of this prospectus.

-Risk Factors

-See the section entitled "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-NASDAQ Capital Market symbol

-BIOC.

-The number of shares of our common stock to be outstanding after this offering is based on 1,834,465 shares of our common stock outstanding as of September 30, 2013 (including 1,652,851 shares issued upon the automatic conversion of all outstanding shares of our Series A preferred stock in connection with this offering after September 30, 2013) and excludes as of such date:
+Risk Factors See the section entitled "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+NASDAQ Capital Market symbol BIOC. be outstanding after this offering is based on 1,834,465 shares of our common stock outstanding as of ued upon the automatic conversion of all outstanding shares of our Series A preferred stock in connection cludes as of such date: